 Conclusions and Considerations

-If a person struggles with cocaine abuse, there are treatment methods and support that can help them stop using the drug.
+If a person struggles with cocaine abuse, there are treatment methods and support that can help them stop using.
 Because the drug is associated with severe health side effects due to short and long-term use, the sooner a person can stop using, the better off their health can be.
-If a person has multiple substance use disorder including cocaine, they may wish to seek treatment at an inpatient facility so they can receive round-the-clock care as they withdraw from cocaine and other substances.
+If a person has multiple substance use disorder, they may wish to seek treatment at an inpatient facility so they can receive round-the-clock care as they withdraw from the substances in their system.